jpuigcerver/kaldi-lattice-word-index/README.md

 ## Options
   - --acoustic-scale            : Scaling factor for acoustic likelihoods in the lattices. (float, default = 1)
   - --beam                      : Pruning beam (applied after acoustic scaling and adding the insertion penalty). (float, default = inf)
-  - --delta                     : Tolerance used in determinization. (float, default = 0.000976562)
   - --graph-scale               : Scaling factor for graph probabilities in the lattices. (float, default = 1)
   - --insertion-penalty         : Add this penalty to the lattice arcs with non-epsilon output label (typically, equivalent to word insertion penalty). (float, default = 0)
   - --max-mem                   : Maximum approximate memory usage in determinization (real usage might be many times this). (int, default = 536870912)